lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 | &nbsp;&nbsp;&nbsp;&nbsp; Scratch Area          | `0x0007 C000`  | 4 KB |
 |<br>|||

-_TODO: Active Firmware Image should be extended by 12 KB.
+_TODO: `0x7f00` to `0x7fff` is reserved for the relocated Vector Table.
+Active Firmware Image should be extended by 12 KB.
 Scratch Area should be moved down by 12 KB_

 And the layout for __PineTime's SPI Flash__...